nuagenetworks/vspkdoc/_sources/v6/nugatewaytemplate.rst.txt

 - ``last_updated_by``: ID of the user who last updated the object.

+- ``last_updated_date``: Time stamp when this object was last updated.

+- ``native_vlan``: Default Native VLAN to carry untagged traffic on the ports of the gateways using this template.
+Applicable for Cisco 9K only.
+Possible values are 1-3967.

 - ``personality`` (**Mandatory**): Personality of the Gateway, cannot be changed after creation.

 - ``description``: A description of the Gateway